 I never thought it was a skill.
 I thought everybody saw this stuff.

 For most of my career, fixing broken systems was my side quest.
-The thing I did because I literally could not stop myself.
 I’d walk into a paper operation and think this could run itself — and then I’d make it run itself.
 Not because anyone asked.
 Because the puzzle was right there and I can’t leave a puzzle unsolved.
-I genuinely assumed everyone thought this way.
-They don’t.
-(Turns out that’s the whole thing.)

 New hire.
 No training manual.
 So I built one.

 Top sales.
 Every district.
-Every time.
 Because I sold the “why,” not the feature.

-By 2007, I could see that the phone market was changing in a way that didn't interest me anymore.
-“New” was becoming just “faster,” and the work that had been genuinely fun was starting to feel like a ceiling.
+By 2007, I could see the phone market was changing in a way that didn’t interest me anymore.
 So I made a calculated decision, walked away from a winning streak on purpose, and went back to school.
 I’ve made that kind of call more than once.
 I haven’t been wrong yet.

 Dean’s list.
 President of the chapter.
 And yes — I digitized those too.